davidgoy/reflect/README.md

 4. For the ***Reading Settings***, ensure that ***A static page*** option is selected.
     ![](https://github.com/davidgoy/reflect/blob/master/installation-2.png)
 5. A primary and footer menu created and named ***Primary Menu*** and ***Footer Menu*** respectively.
-6. WordPress content should be created using either the standard *Classic* or *Gutenberg* editor.
+6. WordPress content should be created using either the *Classic* or *Gutenberg* editor.
 7. The [WP Reflect Support plugin](https://github.com/davidgoy/reflect/raw/master/WP-Reflect-Support-Plugin/deploy/wpreflect.zip) should be installed and activated.

 <br>